-With the support of the Montagu family, Sancho established a grocery in Westminster (ironically selling slave-produced commodities).
-His wealth and property secured him the vote.
+With the support of the Montagu family, Sancho established a grocery in Westminster.
+His wealth and property even secured him the vote.
 Sancho moved in, and corresponded with, a wide and influential social circle of nobles, actors, writers, artists and politicians.
 He was a supporter and patron of the arts, as well as being a composer in his own right.
 Sancho died in December 1780, and was the first African in Britain to receive an obituary.

 See the full discussion: watch Ships, Sea and the Stars with Helen Czerski

-Olaudah Equino was also hugely significant figure in the abolition campaign.
-According to his autobiography, Equiano was captured in West Africa, forcibly transported to the Americas and sold into slavery.
+Olaudah Equino was another important figure in the abolition campaign.
+He published his autobiography – The Interesting Narrative and Other Writings – in 1789.
+In this book, he described being captured in West Africa, forcibly transported to the Americas and sold into slavery.
 He eventually managed to buy his freedom.
-Equiano published his autobiography – The Interesting Narrative and Other Writings – in 1789.
-It was reprinted many times, becoming one of the most powerful condemnations of the trade and an enormously important piece of abolitionist literature.
+His Interesting Narrative was reprinted many times, becoming one of the most powerful condemnations of the trade and an highly significant piece of abolitionist literature.

 The task faced by the abolitionists was enormous.
-Parliament passed legislation restricting the number of Africans that could be carried on an individual ship, but the scale of the trade continued to grow throughout the abolition campaign.
+Parliament passed legislation to control the trade, such as limiting the number of Africans that could be carried on an individual ship, but abolition did not have enough support.
 Between 1791 and 1800, around 1,340 slaving voyages were mounted from British ports, carrying nearly 400,000 Africans to the Americas.
 In 1798 alone, almost 150 ships left Liverpool for West Africa.
 New colonies in the Caribbean and the continued consumer demand for plantation's goods fuelled the trade.

 Thomas Clarkson and William Wilberforce

-Clarkson and Wilberforce were two of the most prominent abolitionists, playing a vital role in the ultimate success of the campaign.
+Thomas Clarkson and William Wilberforce were two of the most prominent abolitionists, playing a vital role in the ultimate success of the campaign.
 Clarkson was a tireless campaigner and lobbyist.
-He made an in-depth study of the horrors of the trade and published his findings.
-Clarkson toured Britain and Europe to spread the abolitionist word and inspire action.
-As a result, the abolition campaign grew into a popular mass movement.
+He made an in-depth study of the horrors of the trade and published his findings, also touring Britain and Europe to spread the abolitionist word and inspire action.
+This helped the abolition campaign grow into a popular mass movement.

 William Wilberforce was the key figure supporting the cause within Parliament.
 In 1806-07, with the abolition campaign gaining further momentum, he had a breakthrough.
 Legislation was finally passed in both the Commons and the Lords which brought an end to Britain’s involvement in the trade.
 The bill received royal assent in March and the trade was made illegal from 1 May 1807.
 It was now against the law for any British ship or British subject to trade in enslaved people.

-Although the abolitionists had won the end of Britain’s involvement in the trade, plantation slavery still existed in British colonies.
-The abolition of slavery now became the main focus of the campaign though this was a long and difficult struggle.
-Full emancipation was not achieved until 1838 and none of the ex-slaves received compensation.
+Although the abolitionists had succeeded in ending of Britain’s involvement in the trade, plantation slavery still existed in British colonies.
+The abolition of slavery now became the focus of the campaign though this would prove to be a long and difficult struggle.
+Full emancipation was not achieved until 1838 and none of the former slaves received compensation.

 Revolution in Saint Domingue